Class of 1963 Student Research Fellowship

 - Give the recommender a copy of your proposal.

-- Faculty or staff should submit the Faculty Staff Recommendation Form, and are welcome to also attach a letter of support, if they choose.
-Recommendations can be emailed to firstname.lastname@example.org, or mailed to 3-DOC.
+- Faculty or staff should submit the Online Recommendation Form, and are welcome to additionally attach a letter of support, if they choose.

-Students may view successful proposals in the Office of Student Fellowships, Laird 132.
+Students may view successful proposals in Laird 131, Dean of the College Office/Office of Student Fellowships.